eclipse-iceoryx/iceoryx/doc/error-handling.md

     return result;
 }
 ```
-Note that in the case of nullptr checks it is also an option to use references in arguments (or **not_null** if it is supposed to be stored since references are not copyable).
-It should be considered that not_null incurs a runtime cost, which may be undesirable.
+Note that in the case of *nullptr* checks it is also an option to use references in arguments (or *not_null* if it is supposed to be stored since references are not copyable).
+It should be considered that *not_null* incurs a runtime cost, which may be undesirable.
-When Expects and Ensures are implemented to leave no trace in Release Mode, we do not incur a runtime cost using them.
+When Expects and Ensures are implemented to leave no trace in release mode, we do not incur a runtime cost using them.
 For this reason, it is advised to use them to document and verify assumptions where appropriate.

 ## cxx::expected
 This example checks the arguments and if they are valid proceeds to compute a result and returns it.